Here are key care tips for indoor plants in winter, so you can keep your houseplants alive and healthy during the cooler, darker months.

 This will give the plants a bit of moisture in the air directly around them.
-Just make sure the water isn’t touching the bottom of the grow pot.
+Just make sure the roots aren’t submerged in the water.

 14. It’s a good project to do in winter.

-Pick a snowy, cold day & clean your plants!
+Pick a snowy, cold day and clean your plants.
 Heat can blow a lot of dust around.
-The leaves of your plants need to breath & a build up of dust can prevent this.
-A damp, soft rag does the trick as well as a good spray off.
-And don’t use a commercial leaf shine – it blocks the pores.
+The leaves of your plants need to breathe and a build-up of dust can prevent this.

 15. Keep your eye out.